Range Map

 The Rockwell Commander 685 is the rare piston-engine derivative of the Commander 690 turboprop airframe, built by Rockwell at the Bethany, Oklahoma factory and FAA type-certificated on September 17, 1971.
 It pairs the larger, pressurized 690 fuselage with twin 435 hp Continental GTSIO-520-F/K geared-and-turbocharged piston engines turning three-blade Hartzell feathering propellers, giving the late-Commander family its only fully pressurized piston cabin twin in the 9,000 lb gross-weight class.
 Production ran from 1971 through 1976 for a total of about 66 airframes.

-For a buyer evaluating one today, the 685 is a niche acquisition.
+Set against its siblings, the 685 reads as a niche acquisition today.
 The cabin and the airframe are excellent; the 690’s later refinements are largely absent because the 685 predates them; and the GTSIO-520 powerplant requires specialist support that is meaningfully harder to find than King Air PT6 or Twin Commander TPE331 support.
 Type-club support runs through Twin Commander Aircraft LLC alongside the rest of the line, which keeps parts and recurrent training reachable.

 Key Features for GA Buyers